 So, a much more effective strategy would be to form close bonds with other organisms that are genetically related to you.

 This way, not only do the chances of your survival increase but also by helping those who’re related to you survive and reproduce, you’re indirectly enabling your own genes to multiply (because your close kin contain some portion of your genes).
 We call this inclusive fitness.
 It’s not only about the fitness of an individual but also about the fitness of its close kin.

 The greater the genetic relatedness between two people, the more altruistically they tend to behave towards each other.
 Your parents contain 50% of your genes and so do your siblings.
 But you contain 100% of your own genes!
 So you’re genetically related to yourself the most and are likely to help yourself the most.

 All else being equal, you’ll behave more altruistically toward your direct siblings than your first cousins (who contain 25% of your genes), more altruistically towards your first cousins than your second cousins, and so on.

-The point is that all of us contain behavioral programs that make us behave altruistically toward our closest kin.
+The point is that all of us contain behavioural programs that make us behave altruistically toward our closest kin.

 It’s these evolved psychological mechanisms that you hack into when you call someone “bro” while seeking any kind of help, support or just to establish some brotherly goodwill.

 When we hear people calling us “bro” we tend to treat them as we would our real brothers.
-Our ancient psychological mechanisms get activated and we tend to confer favors upon them.
+Our ancient psychological mechanisms get activated and we tend to confer favours upon them.

 Brotherhood is such a strong cohesive force that it’s also used to unite large groups of people.
 People of a particular group be it a nation, region, religion, caste, culture, subculture – anything they identify themselves with- require cohesion and unity amongst themselves.